 - | 020 7563 9500

 Bequeathed to the nation in 1897, the Wallace Collection displays works collected by the Marquesses of Hertford and Sir Richard Wallace (son of the 4th Marquess) in the 18th and 19th centuries.

 The house – situated just off Oxford Street – was originally built in the late 1700s for the 4th Duke of Manchester, who chose the location because there was good duck shooting nearby.
-After a period being used as the Spanish Embassy, the lease was acquired by the 2nd Marquess of Hertford in 1797 who used the house as his principal London residence.
+After a period being used as the Spanish Embassy, the lease was acquired in 1797 by the 2nd Marquess of Hertford, who used the house as his principal London residence.
 He held many amazing parties in the property – including the Allied Sovereigns’ Ball after the defeat of Napoleon in 1814.

 The Wallace Collection is a family collection in origin.
 Its works of art were collected between about 1760 and 1880 by the first four Marquesses of Hertford and Sir Richard Wallace.

-Highlights include paintings by Titian, Rembrandt, Hals and Velazquez; a wealth of 18th-century French fine art; mediaeval and Renaissance objects; and European and Oriental arms and armour.
+Highlights include paintings by Titian, Rembrandt, Hals and Velázquez; a wealth of 18th-century French fine art; medieval and Renaissance objects; and European and Oriental arms and armour.